 In 1986, Selena won female vocalist of the year at the Tejano Music Awards — at the age of 15.
 In 1989, she produced her first self-titled album Selena and released other successful albums afterward.

-Selena reached the ultimate dream when her concert album Selena Live! won a Grammy for best Mexican-American album in 1994.
+Selena reached the ultimate dream when her concert album Selena Live! won a Grammy for best Mexican-American album in 1994 and would marry Chris Pérez the following year.

 “This lady was destined to be an international superstar,” said Leroy Shafer, assistant general manager of the Houston Livestock Show and Rodeo, where Selena once drew a crowd of 60,000 people.
 “In many aspects she already was.
 She could sell out any pavilion in South Texas.
 She was on her way to standing beside Madonna.”